 Traveling shouldn’t only be about taking pictures, right?
 As travelers, we want to get something valuable out of our trip.
 Either it’s a memorable moment or a new discovery/learning.
 Well, Colmar has some to offer!
 The city has museums to let you discover their culture, romantic canals to give you a Venice-like experience, and more.

-Colmar can definitely be the best place for a stopover if you plan to travel to Europe or if you’re from Paris going to Germany/Switzerland.
-Of course, this town is also one you can’t miss when having a trip to the east of France.
+Colmar can be the best place for a stopover if you plan to travel to Europe or if you’re from Paris going to Germany/Switzerland.
+Of course, this town is also one you can’t miss when traveling in eastern France.

 We will discuss more details in the following sections: